 After graduating from the CIA, Wilo worked at such New York City destination restaurants as Maurice at the Parker Meridien, Le Bernardin, and the Water Club.
 But when an opportunity arose to work side-by-side with his future wife at the Governor’s Mansion in his native Puerto Rico, he took it.
 What followed after their two-year stint there is a testament to hard work and tenacity.

 Wilo speaks openly about the impact his CIA degree has had on his current success.
 “The CIA taught me to understand processes and the importance of discipline in producing a quality product time and again,” he explains.
 “Being a CIA graduate puts you in a special league—there’s prestige attached to the degree that you don’t get from anywhere else.”
-He was invited by his alma mater to join the Latin Cuisine Advisory Council and will appear at the Seventh Annual Latin Flavors American Kitchens on October 1-3, 2014.
+Wilo was invited by his alma mater to join the Latin Cuisine Advisory Council and has appeared at Latin Flavors American Kitchens conferences.